kaspernyhus/audio-glitch-detector/README.md

-# Detect discontinuities in sine wave
+# Audio Glitch Detector
-Detect discontinuity in audio signals by looking at the first derivative.
-Only works for sine wave signals.
+Detect audio glitches and discontinuities in sinusoidal audio signals by analyzing the first derivative.

 ## Can process
-- .wav file
+- a .wav file
-- audio stream
+- an audio stream (using `pyaudio` build on `portaudio`)

+**Important:** This tool only works with sinusoidal signals and will not work with other types of audio content.

 ## Setup using uv
 Install dependencies: